The struggle over Israel's settlements

 President Obama wants the Israelis to freeze settlement construction.
 Why won’t they?

-How did the settlements come about?They’re the result of Israel’s victory in the Six Day War in 1967.
+They’re the result of Israel’s victory in the Six Day War in 1967.
 When the Israelis drove back massed troops from Egypt, Syria, and Jordan, they gained control of the Gaza Strip, which was previously controlled by Egypt, and the West Bank (including East Jerusalem), which was part of Jordan.
 Israel soon began establishing Jewish settlements in those areas, both as military buffers against its Arab enemies and as political “facts on the ground” to solidify its hold on the disputed territories.
 Spearheading the settlement movement, then and now, are religious Zionists who believe in a “greater Israel” stretching from the Jordan River to the Mediterranean.
 Establishment of a greater Israel, they believe, will fulfill a biblical mandate, hastening the coming of the Messiah.
 “We build small heavens here,” says settler Arie Lipo.
 “We are the people of the Bible.”

-Are all settlers religious?No. Some 35 percent are secular and were drawn to the outposts for quality-of-life reasons, not theology.
+No. Some 35 percent are secular and were drawn to the outposts for quality-of-life reasons, not theology.
 Israel is a tiny and crowded country, and for secular Israelis, the settlements beckon the same way American suburbs did in the 1950s and 1960s.
 Over the years, successive Israeli governments encouraged settlements by offering an array of housing, education, and tax subsidies and by building power and sewer lines and roads.
 Apartments in the Ma’ale Adumim settlement cost one-third as much as those in Jerusalem, just four miles away.
 Municipal worker Benny Raz moved to the Karnei Shomron settlement, near the Palestinian city of Nablus, because housing subsidies enabled him to upgrade to a spacious four-bedroom house.
 “I came just for a good life,” he says.
 “It wasn’t ideological.”

-What are these communities like?Scattered throughout the West Bank’s hilly, rocky terrain, some resemble booming suburbs, with high rises or rows of homes with red-tiled roofs.
+Scattered throughout the West Bank’s hilly, rocky terrain, some resemble booming suburbs, with high rises or rows of homes with red-tiled roofs.
 Others are rural and isolated, consisting of a couple dozen metal shacks and pre-fabricated trailers on unpaved fields, patrolled by a few wary guards.
 Ma’ale Adumim, the biggest settlement, is home to 30,000 Jews and boasts a large shopping mall, several schools, and a recreation center.
 Altogether, about 300,000 Israeli citizens now reside in 121 settlements in the West Bank, which is also home to 2.5 million Palestinians.
 An additional 200,000 Israelis live in new East Jerusalem neighborhoods built since Israel captured the area in 1967.
 Some 9,000 Israelis were living in 21 settlements in Gaza, but they were evacuated when Israel decided to unilaterally withdraw from that troubled area in 2005.
 (See below).

-Are the settlements legal?While most are legal under Israeli law, they are widely regarded as illegal under the Geneva Conventions, which bars the settling of civilians in occupied territory.
+While most are legal under Israeli law, they are widely regarded as illegal under the Geneva Conventions, which bars the settling of civilians in occupied territory.
 The United Nations, the International Court of Justice, and many Western nations have declared the settlements illegal.
 But Israel’s government says the settlements constitute legitimate self-defense, since they keep hostile Palestinians farther away from Israel proper and thus impede military attacks and terrorist incursions.

-Does this dispute affect peace talks?Yes.
+Yes.
 The Palestinians have refused to resume peace talks with Israel unless settlement growth is frozen, including what Israel calls the “natural growth” of existing settlements.
 This growth, Israel says, allows the adult children of settlers to set up their own homes and apartments.
 Critics say the settlements, security fences, roads, and military infrastructure around them now constitute about 40 percent of the West Bank, cutting the territory into disjointed subdivisions and making a Palestinian state impossible.
 “Natural growth in an illegal settlement doesn’t make it legal,” says Palestinian lawmaker Mustafa Barghouti.
 “Any continuation of settlement growth is going to end the two-state solution.”